booleanapp/docs/pages/apiv1/v1_score.md

 * When aggregating by month/week the first day of the month/week will represent the month/week.
 If the start date is in the middle of month/week then data will be provided for partial month/week, but label in API response will be of first day of month/week.

 * Following formats are allowed for date properties: YYYY:MM:DD (time assumed midnight) or YYYY:MM:DDTHH:MM:SS.
-Timezone will be inferred from your project setting.
+Timezone will be inferred from your survey setting.

 #### Example